ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

         contentPath: path.join(__dirname, '/content/')
     }

+You should have `/apps`, `/data`, `/images` and `/themes` folders inside `/content` folder.
+Here ghost saves dynamic information, such as images and post data and reads theme for the blog.
 That's all code needed to run blog.
 Now install npm depencencies:

     jx install